simojo/www/posts/creating-a-simple-nix-flake.md

 Let's give `nix build` what it wants.
 We'll add `nixpkgs` to the `inputs` of our flake.
 This will automatically pass it to `outputs` as an argument.
-Because outputs is currently defined as
+Because `outputs` is currently defined as:

 ```nix
 {